ManviRankawat/EvacuationPlanning_FireHazard/README.md

 ## Modeling and Solving the Problem

 ### State Space:
-Represents the rescue agent’s position on a 2D grid, along with static obstacles, predicted hazard regions, and estimated positions of civilians and exits.
+Represents the rescue agent’s position on a 2D grid (0,0), along with dynamic obstacles and escape target(10,1 ).

 ### Action Space:
-Consists of 8 discrete movement directions: Up, Down, Left, Right, and the four diagonals (Up-Right, Up-Left, Down-Right, Down-Left).
+Consists of 4 discrete movement directions: Up, Down, Left, Right.

+### Transitions:
+  #### Agent Movement:
+   -The agent navigates the maze using MCTS- Selection, Expansion, Simulation and Backpropagation phases guide each move.
+   - Implemented in solve_maze() when current_state is updated to next_state
+   - Path history is tracked and visualized with blue dots
+  #### Environment Appearance:
+   - Fire hazards appear dynamically in the environment

 ### Observations:
 The rescue agent **directly observes** its surroundings (e.g., adjacent grid cells) at each step.
-These include visible civilians, fire, smoke, debris, and blocked paths.
+These include fire and blocked paths.
 The agent perceives the environment based on **line of sight**, not sensors.

 ---